kit-data-manager/service-base/README.md

-# Service Base Module
+#  KIT DM 2.0 Service Base Module

-Tbd
+Helper module for KIT DM 2.0 services providing support for dependency management and general purpose implementations.

 ## How to build